anonymous-stgp/Domain-Adapted-PC/README.md

 We do not provide code for **STGP** or the **BHM (Bayesian Hierarchical Model)** method in this repository:

-- STGP results are taken from a separate paper/repository and are included in `compile_results.py` as hardcoded reference values for comparison only.
+- STGP results are taken from a separate paper and are included in `compile_results.py` as hardcoded reference values for comparison only.
 - BHM is implemented in a separate repository: https://github.com/TAMU-AML/BHM-Terrain-Paper.
 BHM is also significantly slower than the other methods considered in this paper, so it is not reproduced here.

 Both STGP and BHM values are hardcoded as constants at the top of `compile_results.py` (see `HARDCODED_VALUES`).
 Edit those constants directly if the source numbers are updated.